Save on Pinterest

 Classic Pineapple Upside-Down Cake

-This pineapple upside-down cake is a classic recipe that never goes out of style!
+A classic recipe like this never goes out of style!
 It’s delicious with the traditional pineapple, but try it with peaches or a combination of cranberries and orange. —Bernardine Melton, Paola, Kansas

 31 / 50